 L'Anse aux Meadows is deemed to be of great cultural significance and was recognised by UNESCO as one of its proclaimed World Heritage Sites in 1978.

-Another "possible" North American viking settlement has recently been newly identified, - again on the island of Newfoundland, - and radio-carbon dateable to 800-1270 A.D. - a range inclusive of
+As of 2016 another "possible" North American viking settlement had been newly identified, - again on the island of Newfoundland, - and radio-carbon dateable to 800-1270 A.D. - a range inclusive of

 those times when Norse settlement was present in the north americas at L'Anse aux Meadows.